Good to know and travel safely in Sicily

 IN CASE OF EMERGENCY WHAT TO DO: ASSISTANCE AND HEALTHCARE

-Foreign citizens who are temporarily present for a period not exceeding 90 days (e.g. tourists), can make use of urgent and elective healthcare services upon payment of the relevant regional rates.
+Foreign citizens who are temporarily present for a period not exceeding 90 days (e.g. tourists) can use urgent and elective healthcare services upon payment of the relevant regional rates.

-In case of need, you can contact the local tourist medical services (the lists of which can be easily found by going to the tourist and/or institutional websites of the municipalities) and the first aid stations.
+In case of need, you can contact the local tourist medical services (the lists of which can be easily found by going to the municipalities' tourist and/or institutional websites) and the first aid stations.

 Some of the main services you may need to reach in case of need are